smoorjani/smoorjani.github.io/_pages/about.md

 Previous Experience
 ======
-This past summer, I interned at Meta on the Ads Responsibility and Privacy team under Minxing Liu.
+This past summer, I interned at [Meta](https://www.meta.com/) on the Ads Responsibility and Privacy team under [Minxing Liu](https://www.linkedin.com/in/1993-minxing-liu/).
 I worked on improving multimodal ad classificaiton using hierarchical multi-label classification methods.
-Previously, I interned at Facebook on the AI Commerce Multimodal team under Yu (Hugo) Chen and at Capital One on the NLP services team.
+Previously, I interned at [Facebook](https://www.facebook.com/) on the AI Commerce Multimodal team under [Yu (Hugo) Chen](http://academic.hugochan.net/) and at [Capital One](https://www.capitalone.com/) on the NLP services team.

-News
+Timeline
 ======
 **Sept 2022:** Serving as subreviewer for [WSDM 2022](https://www.wsdm-conference.org/2022/).